 When you spy a basic diaper rash:

-- Check diapers ever 2 to 3 hours to make sure there’s as little contact as possible with stool and urine.
-If you can, enjoy diaper free time with baby.
+- Check diapers every 2 to 3 hours to make sure there’s as little contact as possible with stool and urine.
+If you can, enjoy diaper-free time with baby.

 - Gently cleanse the area with warm water and baby wipes.
 You generally want to avoid harsh soaps however you also want to make sure your little one is clean, so use a cleanser for sensitive skin like this one from Baja Baby.

 - Opt for gentle wipes that are free from alcohol, fragrance, irritants, or sensitizers.